Shaan-77/Nike-Pj/README.md

 👟 Nike Store – Modern React E-commerce UI

 Nike Store is a static, frontend-only website inspired by the official Nike brand, developed as part of my learning journey in modern web development.
-This project was created to practice and demonstrate key frontend skills such as responsive design, layout structuring, and component-based architecture using React.
+This project was created to practice and demonstrate key frontend skills such as responsive design, layout structuring, and component-based architecture using React and TailwindCSS.

 Although it does not include full e-commerce functionality, the project replicates a clean, modern UI commonly found on product landing pages.
 It features interactive sections, product highlights, and a visually appealing layout—all designed to showcase my ability to build sleek and responsive user interfaces.